open-vianu/vianu/README.md

 - **Lasa**: A tool for phonetic comparison of novel drug names with authorized ones from different locations.
 - **FraudCrawler**: A data ingestion and transformation pipeline for real-world healthcare data.
+- **SpoCK**: A tool to search public websites for spotting adverse drug reactions

 ## Installation